tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

   * To build and run the demo from code:
     `bazel run tensorboard/plugins/interactive_inference/tf_interactive_inference_dashboard/demo:agedemoserver`
     then navigate to `http://localhost:6006/tf-interactive-inference-dashboard/age_demo.html`
+  * This demo model returns attribution values in addition to predictions (through the use of vanilla gradients) in order to demonstate how the tool can display attribution values from predictions.

 ## What do I need to use it in a jupyter or colab notebook?